Construction of Darboux coordinates in noncanonical Hamiltonian systems via normal form expansions: Introduction

+Here, $H$ is the normal form at the transition state and $H'$ that at the metastable ground state.
+In this context of reaction dynamics the importance of the knowledge of a normal form Hamiltonian and, in order to be able to actually calculate reaction rates, an explicit construction scheme of the local action variables become obvious.

+We note that the work of Waalkens \etal~\cite{Waalkens2008} goes even beyond this by also introducing how quantum reaction rates can be calculated within a formally equivalent procedure that merely requires a redefinition of the adjoint operator.

+It is the purpose of this paper to extend the scheme of Waalkens \etal~\cite{Waalkens2008} to the more general field of \emph{noncanonical} Hamiltonian systems, as \eg\ quantum mechanical wave packets whose dynamics is governed by the Schrödinger equation (see below).
+Therefore, we will describe in the following a quantum system within a variational approach, determine the respective dynamical equations by applying a time-dependent variational principle \cite{Frenkel1934,McLachlan1964}, and show that it defines a general, \emph{noncanonical} Hamiltonian system (see below for a precise definition).

-In this paper, we focus on the local fixed point properties of the more general case of \emph{noncanonical} Hamiltonian systems.
-In these the dynamical equations are Hamiltonian (see below for a precise definition), however, the underlying coordinates are not canonical.
-In such systems, fixed points and their local properties have the same physical meaning and importance as in the canonical case and for a detailed analysis of the local properties, it is desirable to obtain an analogue of the classical normal form also for the noncanonical system.
-However, the usual treatment \eqref{eq:NF-H-CNF} cannot be applied, because neither a classical Hamilton function in canonical coordinates nor such coordinates themselves are known.
-In this paper, we present a method by which both the transformation of a noncanonical Hamiltonian system into its normal form and simultaneously the construction of canonical coordinates is obtained.
+In such quantum systems, fixed points of the dynamical equations and their local properties have the same meaning for the quantum reaction dynamics as they have in classical systems.
+For a detailed analysis of the local properties, it is, therefore, desirable to obtain an analogue of the classical normal form also for the quantum system.
+However, the usual treatment \eqref{eq:NF-H-CNF} cannot be applied, because neither a classical Hamilton function $H(\qq,\pp)$ in canonical coordinates nor such coordinates themselves are known.

+Here, we present a method by which both the transformation of the variational approach as a noncanonical Hamiltonian system into its Poincar\'e-Birkhoff normal form and simultaneously the construction of canonical coordinates is obtained.
 The result of the transformations is, by construction, a set of canonical normal form coordinates.
 In the latter, the energy functional of the system will serve as a classical Hamilton function which has the advantageous property that it is directly formulated in action variables.
+If truncated at a certain order, the constructed Hamiltonian will serve as an approximation to the true quantum system which directly allows for the application of transition state theory and the evaluation of quantum reaction rates via \EQS\ \eqref{eq:directional-flux} and \eqref{eq:thermal-rate}.

+In technical terms, the crucial difference between our procedure in noncanonical coordinates and the usual treatment in canonical ones is that we treat the dynamical equations as well as the energy functional separately.
+From the mathematical point of view, this brings with it that the generating function of the transformation and the corresponding operators require a different definition than in \EQ~\eqref{eq:NF-H-CNF}.